-Among the numerous collected and analyzed definitions (approximately 30), the most relevant ones have been then selected (Tab.
+Among the numerous collected and analyzed definitions (approximately 30), the most relevant ones have been selected (Tab.
 1), based on the number of quotations of the article comprising such definitions reported by Google Scholars.
-It is worth noting that all the selected definitions, which represent the most cited ones, are all referred to the second category.
+It is worth noting that all the selected definitions, which represent the most cited ones, refer to the second category.
+According to some scholars (Moir et al., 2014), also the "Resilient Cities is a concept growing in use".
+The term appeared in 2002 in the "Resilient Communities Program Concept" and it was used by Pickett et al. (2004) as a "metaphor (...) to help link ecology and planning".